ezwn/ezwn-httpfs/README.md

 # HttpFS

-HttpFS is an application server for desktop and mobile devices.
+HttpFS is a server for desktop and android enabling REST access to local file system.
-# ezwn-httpfs